vokegpu/standard/README.md

-# Code of Conduct and Coding Style Guide for Vokegpu Projects
+# Standard

 ---

 ## Preface

+Here we discuss about Vokegpu standard for all types of projects.

 ### Note